Hinduism: Pilgrimage

 Some pilgrimages are part of a Vrata (vow), which a Hindu may make for a number of reasons.
 It may mark a special occasion, such as the birth of a baby, or as part of a rite of passage such as a baby's first haircut, or after healing from a sickness.
-It may, states Eck, also be the result of prayers answered.
-An alternative reason for Tirtha, for some Hindus, is to respect wishes or in memory of a beloved person after his or her death.
-This may include dispersing their cremation ashes in a Tirtha region in a stream, river or sea to honor the wishes of the dead.
+It may also be the result of prayers answered.
+An alternative reason for Tirtha, for some Hindus, is to respect wishes or in memory of a beloved person after their death.
+This may include dispersing their cremation ashes in a Tirtha region in a stream, river or sea to honour the wishes of the dead.
 The journey to a Tirtha, assert some Hindu texts, helps one overcome the sorrow of the loss.

-Other reasons for a Tirtha in Hinduism is to rejuvenate or gain spiritual merit by traveling to famed temples or bathe in rivers such as the Ganges.
+Other reasons for a Tirtha in Hinduism is to rejuvenate or gain spiritual merit by travelling to famed temples or bathe in rivers such as the Ganges.
 Tirtha has been one of the recommended means of addressing remorse and to perform penance, for unintentional errors and intentional sins, in the Hindu tradition.
 The proper procedure for a pilgrimage is widely discussed in Hindu texts.
-The most accepted view is that the greatest austerity comes from traveling on foot, or part of the journey is on foot, and that the use of a conveyance is only acceptable if the pilgrimage is otherwise impossible.
+The most accepted view is that the greatest austerity comes from travelling on foot, or part of the journey is on foot, and that the use of a conveyance is only acceptable if the pilgrimage is otherwise impossible.

 Culture

 The term "Hindu culture" refers to mean aspects of culture that pertain to the religion, such as festivals and dress codes followed by the Hindus which is mainly can be inspired from the culture of India and Southeast Asia.
-Though there has been a mixture of different culture in Hinduism and has also influenced the cultures of many nations, mainly of the part of Greater India.